- Applied econometrics

 - In Merix Pharmaceutical Corp. v.
 Clinical Supplies Management, Inc. (CSM), retained as testifying expert on behalf of CSM in connection with alleged fraud and breach of contract claims related to the performance of a clinical trial for an over-the-counter medication.
 Authored expert report and provided deposition testimony that assessed damages assertions made by plaintiff’s experts.
 Judge Matthew F. Kennelly, of the US District Court for the Northern District of Illinois Eastern Division, granted summary judgment on a number of Merix’s damages claims.
 A jury ultimately found in CSM’s favor at trial.

-Authored an expert report and testified in National Union Fire Insurance Company of Pittsburgh, Pennsylvania v.
+- Authored an expert report and testified in National Union Fire Insurance Company of Pittsburgh, Pennsylvania v.
 Tyco Integrated Security, LLC on behalf of Tyco regarding damages arising from a theft of prescription drugs from a pharmaceutical company warehouse.
+In April 2016, a Florida federal jury found in Tyco’s favor, finding the security company not liable in the insurer’s negligence suit.

 Retained as expert on a breach of contract case between a pharmaceutical company and a contract manufacturer.